evonnen98-ctrl/Melbourne-picks/README.md

 ## Features
 * **Tailored recommendations:** Finds local spots based on specific user preferences instead of generic star ratings.
 * **Melbourne directory:** Focuses on restaurants, bars, cafes, and local activities around the city.
-* **Dynamic responses:** Uses the Claude API to generate recommendations on the fly.
+* **Dynamic responses:** Uses the Claude API to generate recommendations.

 ## Tech Stack
 React (Vite), TypeScript, Node.js, Express, Claude API, Tailwind CSS

 ## Key Learnings
 * **Handling API response times:** LLM APIs can sometimes be slow.
-I had to focus on optimizing the frontend state and loading states so the user isn't stuck staring at a blank screen.
+I had to focus on optimising the frontend state and loading states so the user isn't stuck staring at a blank screen.
 * **Structured parsing:** Learned how to prompt the API to return clean, predictable data format structures so the frontend could render them reliably.